The Essence of Paddy Adair

 HOCKEY

-Whether it was the pressure cooker atmosphere, young age or his disorder it all played a significant part of his story.
-Father David Bauer, a Canadian hockey icon, recognized the 16 year old paddy’s dilemma and advised him to go Waterloo because he couldn’t relegate him to junior B due to the rules involving draft picks.
+Whether it was the pressure-cooker atmosphere, his young age, or his disorder, it all played a significant part in his story.
+Father David Bauer, a Canadian hockey icon, recognized the 16-year-old Paddy’s dilemma and advised him to go to Waterloo because he couldn’t relegate him to Junior B under the rules governing draft picks.
 Paddy had been a Maple Leaf prospect.
+He eventually stuck with the Waterloo, where he came out of his shell, scoring 46 goals and adding 69 assists for 115 points in 30 games.

-Ultimately, Paddy needed to get away; the pressure and depression were taxing him.
-He left Canada to play in the Netherlands on a team called Hijs Hokj Den Haag in the Central European Hockey League.
+Ultimately, Paddy needed to get away; the pressure and depression were taking a toll.
+He left Canada to play in the Netherlands with Hijs Hokj Den Haag in the Central European Hockey League.
 The pressure was different.
 Paddy was the only Canadian in his first year, younger by anywhere from 5 to 29 years than the other players on his team.
-He was a prolific goal scorer.
-At nineteen, he started scoring an average of two goals a game, then at 24, three goals a game, he eventually had that 100-goal season mentioned previously.
+He was a prolific goalscorer.
+At nineteen, he averaged two goals a game; at 24, three goals a game.
+He eventually had that 100-goal season mentioned previously.
+He then had stints in Italy, returning to Canada to play for the Senior ‘A’ Galt Hornets.
+Paddy loved the game so much that he skated with the old-timers into his late seventies and early 80s.

 FAMILY

-He showed off two beer steins and a hint of his sense of humour– he showed me one beautiful beer stein from Queen’s and the other from Western.
+He showed off two beer steins and a hint of his sense of humour – he showed me one beautiful beer stein from Queen’s and the other from Western.
 Paddy said they bought the mugs, and the universities threw in a diploma!

 GEM